Felon Voting Rights

 • When you apply for or have other transactions with Nebraska public assistance agencies, you will be offered the opportunity to register to vote.

-For more information about registering to vote in Nebraska, check out the General Voter Information page.
+For more information about registering to vote in Nebraska, check out the Registering to Vote FAQ page and the General Voter Information page.